paragonie/halite/doc/Basic.md

 );
 ```

-By default, `Crypto::encrypt()` will return a hexadecimal encoded string.
+By default, `Crypto::encrypt()` will return a base64url-encoded string.
 If you
 want raw binary, simply pass `true` as the third argument (similar to the API
 used by PHP's `hash()` function).